What is Plan S?

-There will now be no price caps applied to APCs, though journals will need to be transparent about costs and provide detailed descriptions of editorial policies.
+Journals are expected to be transparent about costs and provide detailed descriptions of editorial policies.
 There must be a system of robust peer review that adheres to the Committee on Publication Ethics guidelines.

 Find out about the 10 principles of Plan S.

 What action do I need to take?

 - Continue to check your funder’s open access policy before submission

 - From January 2021, if you are uncertain your journal meets Plan S open access criteria, please contact the Library for help